 About the Exhibit

-South America’s Pantanal will allow guests to explore the tropical wetlands of Brazil right here at the Houston Zoo.
+South America’s Pantanal allows guests to explore the tropical wetlands of Brazil right here at the Houston Zoo.
 The lush habitat highlights animals we are protecting in the wild, including giant anteaters, tapirs, and more.
 Partnered with on-the-ground conservationists, the Zoo will offer visitors the chance to see these animals in an immersive and engaging trail.
 As guests enter South America’s Pantanal, they will encounter a set of rustic buildings, set on piers, evoking the eco-lodges that can be found alongside the rivers and streams in the Northern Pantanal region.
-The nature tourism these lodges support is one of the important ways this vital landscape and unparalleled wildlife assemblage is being protected
+The nature tourism these lodges support is one of the important ways this vital landscape and unparalleled wildlife assemblage is being protected.

 Animals to See Here

 Lowland Tapir Conservation Initiative

 Giant Anteaters and Highways Project

 The Lowland Tapir Conservation Initiative-Institute for Ecological Research (IPE) was developed by Founder and Director Dr. Patricia Medici as a nation-wide, long-term research and conservation program.
 This effort focuses on tapirs as ambassadors for the conservation of regions in Brazil where they occur, initiating habitat conservation, environmental education, local training and capacity building and tourism Initiatives.

 The major threats to the species in the region are reduction of habitat connectivity, collisions with vehicles on roads, overuse of pesticides on agricultural land and competition with domestic livestock.